PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 <meta name="google" content="notranslate">
 ```

-The `viewport` meta tag is used to tell the browser to set the page width depending on the device width.
+The `viewport` meta tag is used to tell the browser to set the page width based on the device width.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">